 Aromatherapy Bath Bombs Recipe

-By making them yourself, you'll know exactly what's in them.
+By making aromatherapy bath bombs yourself, you'll know exactly what's in them.
 You'll know, for example, that they include essential oils instead of synthetically derived fragrance oils.
 Not all commercial or artisan-made bath bombs are all-natural, but you can make virtually all-natural bath bombs at home that fizz amazingly well.
 Making them yourself can also potentially save you at least half the price of what equivalent bath bombs cost from artisans and bath bomb specialty stores.

 Citric Acid: Citric acid is naturally found in citrus and other fruits/vegetables.
 As its name implies, it is acidic.
 Citric acid acts as a natural preservative and natural antioxidant and is found in an array of skin care products.